 Should you consider this funder if your organization is a residential facility for orphans and you're seeking funds for basic operating expenses like rent and utilities?

-Could there be a scenario when it might be worth applying to this funder even though it's not a strong match?
+Could there be a scenario when it still might be worth applying to this funder even though it's not a strong match?
 Yes, there could be cases when it would be worth submitting a grant proposal even if though it's not a perfect fit on all fronts.
-If your orphanage serves children with disabilities and you're interested in developing a job training program to help them become financially independent when they age out of the orphanage, there's an opening.
-However, the fit would be at the programmatic level.
+If your orphanage serves children with disabilities, and you're interested in developing a job training program to help them become financially independent when they age out of the orphanage, there's an opening.
+However, this only addresses the programmatic level.
 On the financial side, you'll still need to weigh the implications of potentially winning a grant that will not cover your operating expenses.
 If you have money to pay staff to work with your disabled residents, that's a benefit, but if you don't have other sources of funding to pay for your basic operating costs, the grant may ultimately cause your organization more financial strain than it relieves.
-Additionally, if serving the disabled is a new area for your organization and the donor clearly wants to fund organizations with an established history of managing programs for the disabled, your organization will not be competitive.
+Additionally, if serving the disabled is a new area for your organization, and the donor clearly wants to fund organizations with an established history of managing programs for the disabled, your organization will not be competitive.

 3. Can Your Organization Meet Match Requirements?